supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_13_ImplementAndTestAConditionalAccessPolicy.md

 ## Exercise 2: Test conditional access policies with "What if"

+The "What if" feature in Microsoft Entra ID's conditional access policies is a powerful tool for assessing the potential impact of your access control policies without actually enforcing them.

 ### Task 1: Use What if to test conditional access policies

 1. In Azure Portal, in **Search resources, services and docs** type **Microsoft Entra ID** and select it.